prevwong/craft.js/packages/docs/docs/guides/basic-tutorial.md

 <Image img="tutorial/text-edit.gif" />

-This should give you an idea on the possibilities of implementing powerful visual editing features like what you'd see in most modern page editors.
+This should give you an idea of the possibilities of implementing powerful visual editing features like what you'd see in most modern page editors.

 While we are at it, let's also add a slider for users to edit the `fontSize`
 ```jsx